 Strict zoning was a natural part of Olmsted’s plan as regulations were needed to keep Riverside small, quaint and lovely.
 The only problem was that the world progressed.
 Technology changed, businesses came and went, and Riverside had pressures to modify.
 It has to balance the romantic perfect suburbia against Chicago.

 While researching at Riverside Public Library, I stumbled upon a curious 1869 argument in one of F.L.O Society’s newsletters.
 The argument was between Olmsted and the city.
 The city was thinking of allowing a private house to be built on a park land called Longcommon.
-When Olmsted heard this he was outraged and sent a letter to the city.
+Olmstead was putraged when he heard this and fired off an angry missive to the city.
 He said that they were pretty much going to ruin his entire plan because Longcommon was “key” to its design.

 Fast forward a century and in 1995 a citizen of Riverside proposed to build a playground on that plot.
 This sparked a heated debate in the community.
 After all, Olmsted said that nothing should be built there.
 If you look at a map of Longcommon Park, you’ll see that there still is no playground, just a baseball diamond within an open field.

 Has Riverside’s extreme focus on preserving Olmsted’s original plan been for the best?
 Has Olmsted and his planned community succeeded as the perfect community?
 Can a community planned by an architect 150 years ago still be relevant to lifestyles today?

 I’d say it has and it hasn’t.
 If you visit Riverside you’ll see a perfectly preserved town.
 The buildings, the streets, the train tracks, the river, the forest, the parks – all of the physical embodiments of Olmsted’s Riverside – are extremely well intact.